EndianTribe/Reconcile-Website/content/en/docs/under_the_hood/technical details.md

 * Kotlin is much less verbose.
 No more `public static void main(String[] args)`.

 * Kotlin guarantees null safety.
-No more `NullPointerExceptions`.
+No more `NullPointerException`s.

 * Kotlin provides coroutine support for async operations.
 No need to manually manage threads.